38-year-old father of two excited for Christmas scratch n’ win card from his mommy - The Beaverton

 38-year-old father of two excited for Christmas scratch n’ win card from his mommy

-, NS – engineer and father of two Douglas Clyborne has spent the last week telling everyone how excited he is to open his stocking on Christmas morning and receive his yearly scratch and win card from his dear mama.
+, NS – Local engineer and father of two Douglas Clyborne has spent the last week telling everyone how excited he is to open his stocking on Christmas morning and receive his yearly scratch and win card from his dear mama.

 “Scratch and win is the small gift that might be a big gift!” boasted Douglas, while checking on his stock portfolio.
-“Why does my mother still buy it for me?
+“Why does my mother still buy for me?
 Well, it would be weird for my wife to do it, don’t you think?”

-The tradition started decades ago, when Douglas’s mother Shirley started giving Christmas scratch and win cards to the in the family who might enjoy some extra pocket ; according to sources close to the Clybornes, it was never intended to extend to with their own families and mortgages.
+The tradition started decades ago, when Douglas’s mother Shirley started giving Christmas scratch and win cards to the teenagers in the family who might enjoy some extra pocket ; according to sources close to the Clybornes, it was never intended to extend to adult with their own families and mortgages.

 “When Douglas got too old for the scratchcards, I got him a bottle of wine instead.
 I’ve never seen him so disappointed.
 He tried to hide it, but I could see he already had his lucky scratching quarter out,” said Shirley.